AlexNalev/Matrices/README.md

-# This repsitory will store my exercises in C++ of arrays and matrices.
+# This repository will store my exercises in C++ of arrays and matrices.